 |U-109||5 Jun 1941||31 Jan 1943||6 patrols (364 days)|

-After a time on the cadet ship Gorch Fock and on the heavy cruiser Admiral Hipper, Kapitänleutnant 'Ajax' Bleichrodt began his U-boat career in October 1939.
-After the usual training, his first command was on the small training-boat U-8.
-In June/July 1940 he completed one patrol as IWO with U-34 under the later Knights Cross holder Kapitänleutnant Wilhelm Rollmann.
+After first serving on the training ship Gorch Fock and the heavy cruiser Admiral Hipper, Kapitänleutnant 'Ajax' Bleichrodt began his U-boat career in October 1939.
+Following standard training, his first posting was the small type IIB U-boat coastal boat U-8.
+During June/July 1940 he completed one patrol as IWO on U-34, serving under the future Knights Cross holder Kapitänleutnant Wilhelm Rollmann.
 They sank eight ships with a total of 22,434 tons.

-In August 1940 he took command of U-48, and on 8 September, 1940 he began his first patrol as a commander.
-Aboard as his IWO was Teddy Suhren, who later received the Knights Cross with Oak Leaves and Swords.
+In August 1940 he took command of U-48, and on 8 September 1940 he began his first patrol as a commander.
+Aboard as his IWO was Teddy Suhren, who was to later win the Knights Cross with Oak Leaves and Swords.
 Together they sank eight ships with a total of 36,189 tons.

 On 21 September, 1940 the daily Wehrmachtsbericht announced:

 Das unter Führung von Kapitänleutnant Bleichrodt stehende Unterseeboot hat neun Dampfer mit insgesamt 51.862 BRT versenkt.

 The U-boat under the command of Kapitänleutnant Bleichrodt sank nine merchant ships with a total of 51,862 tons.

 [Note that this is a case of a wartime claim differing from a postwar-verified figure.]